el-iso/Faraday-Software/Tutorials/Python_Developer_Tutorials/foundation/Telemetry-Parsing/Readme.md

 # Tutorial - Local Telemetry Parsing

-In this tutorial the three Telemetry packets available from Faraday are queried, parsed, and displayed.
+In this tutorial Telemetry packets from Faraday are queried, parsed, and displayed.
+Information about current system status, debugging information, and general telemetry are available.

 ##Telemetry Packet Types